Gormi-Mareedu/CODTECH-Task1/README.md

 **ID**: CT08DS8196
 **Domain**: Java Programming
 **Duration**: September to October 2024
 **Mentor**: Muzammil

+---

 ### Overview:
-This project, developed during my internship at CodTech IT Solutions under the mentorship of Muzammil, focuses on creating two essential Java applications: a **Simple Calculator** and a **Student Grade Tracker**.

-1. **Simple Calculator**: A basic calculator that allows users to perform addition, subtraction, multiplication, and division.
-The program prompts the user to input two numbers and select an operation, then outputs the calculated result.
+The **Simple Calculator** is a basic Java application designed to perform elementary arithmetic operations such as addition, subtraction, multiplication, and division.
+This user-friendly program takes two numbers as input and allows the user to select an operation, displaying the result in a clear and concise manner.

-2. **Student Grade Tracker**: This program helps track student grades across various subjects or assignments.
-It allows the user to input grades, calculates the average, and displays the overall performance in terms of letter grade or GPA, offering a simple solution for managing academic performance.

-### Project Name: **Java Essentials: Calculator & Grade Tracker**
+### Project Name: **Simple Calculator**

 ### Objective:
-To develop effective and user-friendly Java applications that perform essential calculations and facilitate student grade tracking.
+To develop a basic yet effective Java-based calculator that allows users to perform simple arithmetic operations (addition, subtraction, multiplication, and division) and provides accurate and immediate results.

 ### Key Activities:
-- Creating a basic calculator for simple arithmetic operations.
-- Developing a grade tracking system that calculates averages and displays letter grades or GPA.
-- Implementing user input handling and validation.
+- **User Input**: The program prompts the user to input two numbers and select the desired arithmetic operation.
-- Ensuring accuracy in computations and displaying results clearly.
+- **Operation Execution**: The calculator performs the chosen operation (addition, subtraction, multiplication, or division) on the provided numbers.
+- **Result Display**: After performing the operation, the result is displayed to the user in a clear format.
+- **Error Handling**: The program includes error handling, especially for cases such as division by zero or invalid input formats (non-numeric values).
+- **Modular Structure**: The calculator logic is divided into functions for each operation, making the code easy to maintain and extend.

 ### Key Insights:
-- **Modularity**: The project emphasizes breaking down complex tasks into simpler, more manageable modules, such as separating calculator operations and grade computations.
-- **User-Friendly Interface**: Focusing on making both applications easy to use, with intuitive prompts for user input and clear feedback on results.
-- **Data Validation**: Implementing proper checks to ensure valid inputs, particularly for division operations in the calculator (e.g., handling division by zero) and valid grade entries in the grade tracker.
-- **Reusability**: The code structure allows easy modification and expansion, such as adding new mathematical operations to the calculator or extending the grading scale in the tracker.
+- **Simplicity**: The project emphasizes simplicity in both the user interface and the underlying code, providing a smooth experience for basic arithmetic tasks.
+- **Data Validation**: Proper validation ensures that only valid inputs (numeric values) are accepted, and the program handles errors gracefully, such as preventing division by zero.
+- **Modular Approach**: The program’s modular design makes it easy to extend functionality.
+Additional features, such as more complex operations (e.g., exponentiation, square roots), could be added with minimal changes.
+- **Reusability**: The core logic for arithmetic operations can be reused or integrated into more complex systems if needed.

 ### Technologies Used:
 - **Java Programming Language**